Al-Muqawqis

 Al-Muqawqis (المقوقس, ⲡⲭⲁⲩⲕⲓⲁⲛⲟⲥ, ⲡⲓⲕⲁⲩⲕⲟⲥ) is mentioned in Muslim history as a ruler of Egypt who corresponded with Muhammad.
 He is widely identified with the last prefect of Egypt, Cyrus of Alexandria, who was the Greek Orthodox Patriarch of Alexandria of the second era of Byzantine Egypt (628-642).

-An alternative view identifies al-Muqawqis with the governor of Sasanian Egypt, said to be a Greek man named "Kirolos, leader of the Copts", although the Sassanian governor at the time was the military leader named Shahrbaraz.

 When being presented with the letter of invitation to Islam by Muhammad, he said he couldn’t risk his kingdom, therefore not accepting Islam.
-He sent the messenger back with several gifts, including two women, and told his servants not to say anything.
+He sent the messenger back with several gifts, including two slave-girls named Mariyya and Seereen; the former of whom became the mother of the prophet Muhammad's son, Ibrahim.

 Account by Muslim historians

 Muhammad's Letter to Muqauqis discovered in Egypt in 1858.

-Muhammad's letter maqoqas egypt, discovered in Egypt in 1858, coloured version.
+Muhammad's Letter to Muqauqis discovered in Egypt in 1858 (colored version).

 Ibn Ishaq and other Muslim historians record that sometime between February 628 and 632, Muhammad sent epistles to the political heads of Medina's neighboring regions, both in the Arabian Peninsula and the Near East, including to al-Muqawqis:

 [Muhammad] had sent out some of his companions in different directions to the kings [recte sovereigns] of the Arabs and the non-Arabs inviting them to Islam in the period between al-Ḥudaybiya and his death...[he] divided his companions and sent...Ḥāṭib b.
 Abū Baltaʿa to the Muqauqis ruler of Alexandria.
 He handed over to him the...

 Al-Tabari states that the delegation was sent in Dhu al-Hijja in the sixth hijri year (April or May 628).
 Ibn Sa'd states that the Muqawqis sent his gifts to Muhammad in 7 A.H. (after May 628).
 This is consistent with his assertion that Maria al-Qibtiyya bore Muhammad's son Ibrahim in late March or April 630, so Maria had arrived in Medina before July 629.